-(a) Gaming Systems Provider - GTECH (a combined company with Lottomatica S.p.A.)
+(a) Gaming Systems Provider - GTECH (an indirect wholly-owned subsidiary of Lottomatica Group S.p.A.)

 During May 2003, the Lottery entered into a 20-year master contract with its gaming systems provider granting them the right to be the exclusive provider of information technology hardware, software, and related services for all lottery games.
 This contract is effective from July 1, 2003 through June 30, 2023, and amends all previous agreements between the parties.